Get THE RACK DEMO

 Double het: A snake that carries two different hidden recessive genes.
 Example: Het Albino Het Piebald.

 If you have a 6-egg clutch, you might get zero albino piebalds.
-That's statistically normal.
+That is statistically normal.
 You need many eggs across many clutches to hit those 1-in-16 odds consistently.

 Tracking Your Het Projects

-Keeping track of het percentages, which animals you've proven, and what your breeding projects have produced gets complicated fast.
+Keeping track of het percentages, which animals you have proven, and what your breeding projects have produced gets complicated fast.

 THE RACK tracks genetic information for every animal.
-When you record hets, you can note whether they're proven (100%) or possible (66%, 50%).
-The genetics calculator helps you see expected outcomes for any pairing, and you can track actual results against expected odds over time.
+When you record hets, you can note whether they are proven (100%) or possible (66%, 50%).
+The genetics calculator helps you see expected outcomes for any pairing, and you can track results against expected odds over time.

 Quick Reference: Common Het Scenarios